- Search The Registry

 *Emery Barnes was born on this date in 1929.
 He was a Black Canadian football player and politician.

 Born in New Orleans Louisiana and raised in Oregon, Barnes was an alternate hi-jumper for the 1952 US Olympic Track and Field team.
-He played football at the University of Oregon and graduated he received his B.S. degree in 1954.
+He played football at the University of Oregon and received his B.S. degree in 1954.
 Later that year he was drafted by the NFL's Green Bay Packers, but had much more success in the Canadian Football League with the B.C.
 Lions.

 He played for 3 years, from 1962 to 1964; the team won the Grey Cup game in his final year.
 Barnes also received a Bachelor of Social Work degree from the University of British Columbia.
 Barnes worked as a social worker before entering politics.

 He was inducted into the Oregon State Sports Hall of Fame (1986) and the Portland, Oregon, Interscholastic Sports Hall of Fame (1987).
 First elected to the British Columbia legislature in 1972, and re-elected four consecutive times, he served British Columbia until 1996.
-Barnes and fellow NDP MLA Rosemary Brown were the first black politicians elected to a legislative office in British Columbia.
+Barnes and fellow NDP MLA Rosemary Brown were the first Black politicians elected to a legislative office in British Columbia.
 He was particularly concerned with issues relating to social justice, human rights, and poverty.
-In 1994, he was also the first black person to be elected Speaker of the Legislature in any Canadian province.
+In 1994, he was also the first Black to be elected Speaker of the Legislature in any Canadian province.
 Barnes was appointed to the Order of British Columbia in 1995.

 Emery Barnes died on July 1, 1998 and is buried in Robinson Memorial Park Cemetery, in Coquitlam, British Columbia.
 The headstone shows his full name as "Emery Oakland Barnes."
 Constance Barnes, a daughter of his, is an elected member of the Vancouver Park Board.
 The city of Vancouver has named a park after him in his memory: Emery Barnes Park at 1100 Seymour Street.